 Faculty and Student Interaction

-Using the LMS, you’ll attend live classes; watch video lectures; interact with your professors and fellow students; get detailed, meaningful comments and suggestions back on your quizzes and essays to improve your future performance; and enjoy many other resources.
+Using the LMS, you’ll attend live classes; watch video lectures; interact with your professors and fellow students via audio/video or text; get meaningful feedback on your assignments to improve your future performance; and enjoy many other resources.
 Everything we do is designed to drive steady progression in your skills development and to help you succeed on law school exams, state regulatory examinations, and as practicing attorneys and advocates.

 The first year is a challenging time for almost all law school students.
-It’s also the pivotal time to build and strengthen important skills you’ll need to rely upon throughout your program.
-To maximize your progress this first critical year, our faculty has developed three specialized academic support programs designed to build core skills and help you progress.
+It’s also a pivotal time to build and strengthen important skills you’ll need to rely upon throughout your program.
+To maximize your progress this first critical year, our faculty has developed several specialized academic support programs designed to build core skills and help you progress.

 Students Come FIRST

 Concord Law School is student-centered in both academic and student services.
 That means we put you first in any interactions you have with administration.
-Since Concord began, students have logged more than 65,000 administrative questions through the homepage “Email Concord” function.
-Our staff maintains a high sense of urgency in responding to every student’s question or request for help: we strive to resolve your issue within 24 to 48 hours.
+Our staff maintains a sense of urgency in responding to every student’s question or request for help: we strive to resolve your issue within 24 to 48 hours.

 Our Student Support team is comparable to any brick and mortar law school student services staff.
 The exceptional support we offer includes orientation guidance and information, class schedule management, logistical questions and concerns, academic record maintenance, and more.
 As digital interaction becomes the primary means of communication even on traditional campuses, we utilize similar channels for you to access resources and engage with fellow students and staff—online through email, chat, and social media.